JoeTodes/JCS-Robotics/NET1010/Outline.md

 4. Identify Pinouts and Use Various ICs

 ## Topics
-### Binary Number System
-* why do we use base 10?
-* place value - powers of 10
-* how adding works - reset to 0 and carry-over
-* Binary - same thing, just base 2
-  * only 2 possible numerals
-  * place values - powers of 2 (1,2,4,8,16,32,64...)
-  * adding (and all other math) still works in the same way

 ### Logic Gates
 * electrical circuit with inputs and an output
 * the state of the output depends on the states of the inputs